Val1806/Jordao_Platform/README.md

 If you ever want to cancel a modification in progress, click on the button “***Cancel***”, then “***Yes***”.
 If you want to stay on the edit form, click “***No***”.

 >[!NOTE]
-> \[02/08/2024] For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - ***Product*** notably.
+> \[02/08/2024] For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - ***Components power attributes*** notably.